Why suppressing feelings can make you sick and unhappy

 Why we suppress emotions and feelings

 This starts right when we are born.
 As a baby, we interact with our parents' faces.
-We do everything to make them smile.
+We do everything we can to make them smile.
 Smiling means approval.
-When we receive the approval of our parents, we know that we are loved, that we are safe, that we will survive.
+Approval means survival.
+No smiles means rejection.
+As a child, rejection means death.
+We develop fears.
+Fear of rejection.

 - Don't cry!